MysteriousJ/Joystick-Input-Examples/README.md

 Some APIs have "Effects" for force feedback that get generalized and complex, but XBox and PS4 rumble is activated through two simple linear values—one for each motor in the gamepad.
 If a program never turns off rumble, XBox controllers will stop rumbling when the program terminates.
 PS4 controllers will continue to rumble on Windows, but stop after a few seconds of receiving no instructions.

 ## Windows APIs
+On Windows 10, you can use the Windows Runtime API to get correct input from both XInput and HID devices.
+To support older versions of Windows, you will need to use the XInput API to get input from XBox controllers with correct shoulder trigger values, and one of the HID APIs to get input from any other controllers.
+When enumerating connected HID devices, you can check which ones are XBox controllers and ignore them with the HID API, then use XInput to process them.
+There's unfortunately no way to associate a virtual HID device with an XInput player index.

 ### [Multimedia](https://docs.microsoft.com/en-us/windows/win32/multimedia/joysticks)
 Multimedia Joystick is the simplest HID API for Windows.
 The `Ex` version of the functions and structs support up to 16 controllers at a time, each with up to 32 buttons, 6 axes, and a hat.